 Adobe Marketo Engage program templates help you scale your marketing efforts.
 Still, surprisingly enough, most companies overlook the most valuable template: the Email Program Template.

-For those that think a tokenized email program isn’t worth taking the time to create, think again.
+This happens because even without a fully tokenized template, getting an email out the door doesn’t take much time.
+For those who think a tokenized Email Program isn’t worth creating, think again.
 This template will save you time with every send and reduce the errors that can come from rushing a one-off email.

 Let’s Get Started

-Example Use Cases.
+Example Use Cases:

 - Single body copy email w/ CTA button + banner image

 - Single body copy email w/ CTA button, no banner

 - Two body copy emails with text below the CTA button + banner image

 - Multi-section newsletter w/ images and CTA buttons

 For most companies, the most used email is the standard marketing email—an email with a banner image, a single body copy section, and one or two CTA buttons.